 recess in its outer face.
 Fit the second split ring between the two

-- Fit the toothed locking bar and ring from the driving end and check
+- Fit the toothed locking bar and ring from the driving end.
+Check

 - Pinwheel rotor installation

-- Check the fit of the two rotor bearings into their mountings.
-Ease
+- Check that the two rotor bearings can be inserted easily into

-Check that the right-hand counter reversing gear is still in its
+Check that the right-hand gear in the counter reversing assembly is

-detent position.
-Rotate the gears so that the timing marks on their
+still in its detent position.
+Rotate the gears so that the timing

 - Set the handle in its stop and the rotor setting rings to zero

-- Hold the rotor with the setting levers slightly rearward of
+- Hold the rotor with the setting levers one place rearward of

 top.
 Assemble the right-hand side plate to the rotor so that the rotor

-locking ring engages with the slot in the large pin at the top rear
+locking ring engages with the large pin at the top rear of the sliding

-- Insert the left-hand end of the rotor into the bearing housing
+of the rotor shaft into the left-hand bearing housing (no bearings

-Fasten with 2 screws M4x14, firm up but do not fully tighten.
+2 screws M4x14.
+Firm up but do not tighten fully.

 - Lift the rotor clear of the driving gear and turn it until the

-- Engage the gears on the left-hand side, check the timing and
+- Engage the gears on the left-hand side.
+Check the timing marks,

 correct as necessary, then insert the bearing.